-Watch more interviews and lectures in the Member Area, including lectures by Julian Jaynes, interviews with Julian Jaynes, and full length lectures from the Julian Jaynes Conference on Consciousness and Bicameral Studies.
+Watch full-length lectures and interviews in the Member Area, including lectures by Julian Jaynes, interviews with Julian Jaynes and experts on Jaynes’s theory, conference lectures on Jaynes’s theory, and much more.
 Log in or Sign up.
-Also please Subscribe to our YouTube Channel.
+To get the latest updates, please subscribe to our YouTube Channel.

 “Julian Jaynes and the Bicameral Mind Theory”